arkency/posts/posts/2020-04-22-catchup-subscriptions-with-rails-event-store.md

 ## Where is the drawback?

 This solution has some drawback.
-Let's imagine that your blogging platform becomes extremely popular and you need to handle hundreds of blog posts per second.
-Thanks to async processing you might even be able to cope with that.
-But then, after some time, your index provider announced it has ended his "amazing journey" and you need to move your index to a new one.
+Let's imagine that your blogging platform become extremely popular and you need to handle hundreds of blog posts per second.
+That's to async processing you might event be able to cope with that.
+But then your index provider accounted it has ended his "amazing journey" and you need to move your index to a new one.
 Do I have to mention that your paying customers expect the platform will work 24/7 ? ;)

 ## Making things differently